prasetioad/BACK-END-W4-6/README.md

 # Tikitz API

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
-This is an API for Tikitz where one can book tickets online and choose their own seats.
+This is an API for Tikitz where you can order a ticket without stand from your seat.On this aplication you can choose your own seat and checkout it easily.
+This aplication have features like real time seats moving.

 ## Built with